Do Traffic Exchanges Work? No: Here's the Reason Why

-Traffic exchanges are tools promising you to increase your websites' visits.
-Technically these hits are really generated, however... are those services good for promoting your website?
-To answer this question,we should start to analyze how a traffic exchange service works.
+Traffic exchanges are tools which can be used to increase visits to your websites.
+Technically these visits are really generated, however, are those services a good way to gain new interest in your website?
+Do traffic exchanges really work?
+To answer this question, we should start to analyze how does a traffic exchange service work.

 I Visit Your Website, You Visit Mine

-Traffic exchange services work through a system of "credits".
+Traffic exchange services work through a virtual currency.
 When you visit other websites, you are earning credits.
-Instead, when someone visit yours, you are spending them.
-So, through this virtual currency, every user can boost traffic to their website by simply helping other ones to achieve the same thing.
-And here is the first problem: hits to your website come from users interested in earning credits, not in your website's content (unless they stop and pay attention to your web page, but the typical traffic exchange user just skip sites as fast as possible in order to earn, without looking at them).
+Instead, when someone visits yours, you are spending them: this virtual money transfer makes it possible for a traffic exchange to work.
+Every user can boost traffic to their website by simply helping other ones to achieve the same thing.
+And here is the first problem: hits to your website come from users interested in earning credits, not in your website itself (unless they stop and pay attention to your web page and find it interesting, but the typical traffic exchange user just skips sites as fast as possible in order to earn credits, without looking at them).

 Have you ever used a traffic exchange network?